 A stopover happens when you stop en route to or from your destination for longer than 24 hours on an

-An open jaw refers to the portion of an itinerary where fly into one city and of another.
+An open jaw refers to the portion of an itinerary where you arrive into one city and depart from another.
 It’s not part of your award ticket.
 You get between the two cities using an alternative method of transportation.
 For example, if you fly to London and take a Eurostar to Paris, and then embark on another flight from there, that’s an open jaw.

 Let’s review how airlines with the